Table of contents

 service discovery.
 Since we know which port we are targeting, we don’t really need to run another scan, we can just focus on that specific port.
 To do so, you can change the argument for the-p

-flag in the example above to be on specific port (instead of the 1-65535 range we gave before).Combine that with the service discover flag and
+flag in the example above to be on specific port (instead of the 1-65535 range we gave before).Combine that with the service discovery flag and

 nmap

-will tell you which service is running on that port weird port.
+will tell you which service is running on that weird port.

 Question sheet